robzwolf/huffman/markdown_report.md

 ### Special Cases
 #### Empty File
 If we are encoding an empty file, our code words dictionary will be empty and our byte frequency list will be equivalent to `[0] * 256`.
-All we write to file is the number of padding zeros (calculated to be `8`), the number of unique bytes `N = 0`, and the padding bits themselves, leaving us with the file:
+All we write to file is the number of padding zeros (calculated to be `0`), the number of unique bytes `N = 0`, and the padding bits themselves (of which there are none), leaving us with the file:

 ```
-00001000 00000000 00000000
+00000000 00000000
 ````

 #### Single-Byte File